Amayas29/ama-learn/README.md

 # ama-learn

-Implementation of machine learning algorithms and models in python
+Implementation of machine learning algorithms and models in python, such as perceptron, KNN, RandomForest, KMeans...